ccsb-scripps/AutoDock-GPU/README.md

 # About

 * OpenCL and Cuda accelerated version of AutoDock4.2.6.
 It leverages its embarrasingly parallelizable LGA by processing ligand-receptor poses in parallel over multiple compute units.
 * The OpenCL version was developed in collaboration with TU-Darmstadt and is able to target CPU, GPU, and FPGA architectures.
+This version itself was based on work done by Imre Pechan from evopro Innovation Kft.
 * The Cuda version was developed in collaboration with Nvidia to run AutoDock-GPU on the Oak Ridge National Laboratory's (ORNL) Summit, and it included a batched ligand pipeline developed by Aaron Scheinberg from Jubilee Development.

 # Citation